-ECM 6A - Solar Power Purchase Agreement
+ECM 9A - Solar Power Purchase Agreement

-- Reduced utility costs. - Guaranteed utility rates for 15 years to provide a valuable hedge against future price volatility and deliver greater budgetary certainty utilizing clean electricity. - Additional savings from solar can provide the District with more potential ESIP funding to expand the overall project scope and include additional projects. - Educational asset to provide additional tools for teachers to engage students on sustainability and the environment. - Low risk given that maintenance is provided by the 3rd party system owner. - No upfront costs.
+- Reduced utility costs due to lower electrical energy rates. - Guaranteed utility rates for 15 years to provide a valuable hedge against future price volatility and deliver greater budgetary certainty utilizing clean electricity. - Additional savings from solar can provide the District with more potential ESIP funding to expand the overall project scope and include additional projects. - Educational asset to provide additional tools for teachers to engage students on sustainability and the environment. - Low risk given that maintenance is provided by the 3rd party system owner. - No upfront costs.